Inventory control: Inventory control management

 Through this functionality, a business may better detail what has sold, how quickly, and at what price, for example.
 Reports could be used to predict when to stock up on extra products around a holiday or to make decisions about special offers, discontinuing products, and so on.

 Inventory control techniques often rely upon barcodes and radio-frequency identification (RFID) tags to provide automatic identification of inventory objects—including but not limited to merchandise, consumables, fixed assets, circulating tools, library books, and capital equipment—which in turn can be processed with inventory management software.
-A new trend in inventory management is to label inventory and assets with a QR Code, which can then be read with smart-phones to keep track of inventory count and movement.
+A new trend in inventory management is to label inventory and assets with a QR Code, which can then be read with smartphones to keep track of inventory count and movement.
 These new systems are especially useful for field service operations, where an employee needs to record inventory transaction or look up inventory stock in the field, away from the computers and hand-held scanners.

 The control of inventory involves managing the physical quantities as well as the costing of the goods as it flows through the supply chain.
 In managing the cost prices of the goods throughout the supply chain, several costing methods are employed: